brsynth/rptools/rptools/rpviz/README.md

                         tar archive or a folder.
   output_folder         Output folder to be used.
 If it does not
-                        exist, an attempt will be made to create it.It the creation of the folder fails, IOError will be raised.
+                        exist, an attempt will be made to create it.
+If the creation of the folder fails, IOError will be raised.

 optional arguments: